njlauersdorf/ABPs/README.md

 $ cmake --install .
 ```

-Before running HOOMD-Blue, be sure you always have `source ~/virtual_envs/hoomd297/bin/activate` included at the beginning of any bash scripts.
+Before running HOOMD-Blue, be sure you always have `source ~/virtual_envs/[virtual environment name]/bin/activate` included at the beginning of any bash scripts.

 #### Cluster install via source